DeDuckProject/epp-demo/epp-engine.md

 ## Overview

 The engine module simulates the quantum mechanical process of entanglement purification.
+It provides two different simulation approaches:

+1. **Average Simulation** - Calculates the average outcome of quantum operations
+2. **Monte Carlo Simulation** - Performs true randomized operations in the computational basis

-It provides the core functionality for:
+The module provides the core functionality for:

 1. Creating noisy entangled quantum states
 2. Implementing the BBPSSW purification protocol